 Simple and comfortable are the magic words when it comes to designing a modern farmhouse bathroom.
-It’s a cheerful style where modern and vintage elements happily coexist; where retro styling blends with contemporary functionality to create a light, unfussy and sweetly nostalgic space.
+This is a cheerful style where modern and vintage elements happily coexist.
+It’s where retro styling blends with contemporary functionality.
+And the result is a light, unfussy and sweetly nostalgic space.
 If you love the lived-in charm of a country home with a blend of vintage and vogue elements, you’ll love the modern farmhouse style.

 So what are some of the key elements, colour palettes and finishing touches that define a modern farmhouse bathroom?

 The overall aesthetic should be light and bright.
 Draw on a soothing, natural colour palette featuring whites, pale earthy neutrals or soft pastels.
 Bring in crisp black accents for a modern touch.

 Walls are usually white or light-coloured.
 This could mean painted, dressed in shiplap or other panelling, tiled up in white subway tile, or featuring pretty wallpaper.

 Mix in plenty of natural-looking timber through wooden furniture.
 Add in wooden accents in elements like mirror frames, exposed ceiling beams, or sliding barn doors.
 Other organic materials such as woven baskets also give the requisite nod to nature.